Potassium arsenite

 Potassium arsenite (KAsO2) is an inorganic compound that exists in two forms, potassium meta-arsenite (KAsO2) and potassium ortho-arsenite (K3AsO3).
-It is composed of arsenite ions (AsO33− or AsO2−) with arsenic always existing in the +3 oxidation state, and potassium existing in the +1 oxidation state.
+It is composed of arsenite ions (AsO33− or AsO2−) with arsenic always existing in the +3 oxidation state.
 Like many other arsenic containing compounds, potassium arsenite is highly toxic and carcinogenic to humans.
-Potassium arsenite forms the basis of Fowler’s solution, which was historically used as a medicinal tonic, but due to its toxic nature its use was discontinued.
+Potassium arsenite forms the basis of Fowler’s solution, which was historically used as a medicinal tonic, but was removed from market due to serious adverse effects.
 Potassium arsenite is still, however, used as a rodenticide.

-Structure

-The two unique forms of potassium arsenite can be attributed to the different number of oxygen atoms.
-Potassium meta-arsenite (KAsO2) contains two oxygen atoms one of which is bonded to the arsenic atom via a double bond.
-Conversely, Potassium ortho-arsenite (K3AsO3) consists of three oxygen atoms all bound to the arsenic atom via single bonds.
-In each of these cases, arsenic exists in the +3 oxidation state and is known as arsenite, hence the single name referring to two different structures.
-Additionally, both the meta and ortho forms of potassium arsenite have identical properties.

 Properties

 Potassium arsenite is an inorganic salt that exists as an odorless white solid.
 It is largely soluble in water and only slightly soluble in alcohol.
 Solutions of potassium arsenite contain moderate concentrations of hydroxide, and are thus slightly basic.
 While potassium arsenite is noncombustible, heating it results in its decomposition and the formation of toxic fumes that include arsine, arsenic oxides, and potassium oxides.
 Potassium arsenite also reacts with acids to yield toxic arsine gas.

+The structure was determined by X-ray crystallography.
+As found for related As(III) compounds, the arsenic is pyramidal.
+The [AsO3]- subunits are connected by two bridging oxides.